-While dandruff is a scalp condition that presents large, yellowish and usually greasy scales.
+While dandruff is a scalp condition that presents large, white/yellowish and usually greasy flakes.
 The scalp and hair tend to feel oily and itchiness may still be present even when the scalp does not feel necessarily dry.

 Image: A) Normal skin, B) Dandruff skin, C) Seborrheic dermatitis (Source, p.
 231)

-There are many factors for developing dandruff, and more often than not they can coexist and/or amplify the symptoms.
+You may be wondering what causes dandruff?
+There are many factors for developing it, and more often than not they can coexist and/or amplify the symptoms.

 It is difficult to understand which existed before the other – much like the egg and the chicken analogy – so an expert’s opinion is highly recommended.
 The three main factors are: microbiome imbalance. individual predisposition and skin barrier disfunction.

-The Malassezia species is considered to be the most dominant fungal species, while Propionibacterium acnes and Staphylococcus epidermidis emerged as the major bacterial colonisers on the scalp associated with dandruff.
+The Malassezia species is considered to be the most dominant fungal species, while Propionibacterium acnes and Staphylococcus epidermidis are the major bacterial colonisers on the scalp associated with dandruff.
 The Malassezia spp. growth depends on lipids like triglycerides, sterols and phospholipids.

-Unfortunately, for the species and the person affected, it cannot produce fatty acids own its own to produce lipids.
-Therefore, it takes advantage of the lipids that the person already has (Malassezia spp) finds all these juicy lipids in the sebum, our natural oil.
+As the species cannot produce fatty acids on its own to produce lipids, it takes advantage of the lipids that the person already has.
+The Malassezia app finds all these juicy lipids in the sebum, our natural oil.

 As it breaks down the sebum triglycerides, it uses the saturated fatty acids for its growth while the unsaturated fatty acids, especially oleic acid, damage the skin barrier function.

-As a consequence, the species keeps increasing, accumulating and sustaining in oil-rich areas while the cell membranes and extracellular matrices of your skin are disrupted.
+As a consequence, the microorganism amount keeps increasing and accumulating in oil-rich areas while the cell membranes and extracellular networks of your skin are disrupted.

-At the same time, the ratio between P. acnes and S. epidermidis is decreased in dandruff scalp.
-Staphylococcus spp. has been observed to increase the transepidermal water loss, itchiness, decrease the overall hydration.
+At the same time, the ratio between P. acnes and S. epidermidis is decreases in dandruff-affected scalp.
+Staphylococcus spp. has been observed to increase the scalp’s transepidermal water loss, itchiness, and cause a decrease in the overall hydration.

-Research shows how a severe/chronic barrier disruption impairs the protective feature of your skin and validate further the person susceptibility.
+Research shows how a severe/chronic barrier disruption impairs the protective feature of your skin and validates the factor of personal susceptibility.
 Your skin can get damaged by over-shampooing, combing, tight hairstyles, relaxing, excessive sun exposure, temperature and low humidity.
 All of these can play havoc with your skin.
-What a 'disrupted barrier' means is that there are depleted, disorganised structural lipids (e.g. ceramides, cholesterol) and skin cells which create 'gaps' in the skin wherefrom water can escape, leading to decreased hydration.
+What a 'disrupted barrier' means is that there are depleted, disorganised structural lipids (e.g. ceramides, cholesterol) and skin cells which create 'gaps' in the skin wherefrom water can escape, leading to dehydration.

-Your skin will try to fight itself and try to restore a healthy scalp, but the effect is not what you would imagine.
-It creates more lipids to restore its structure and to help manage the water content of your skin (which gives more food for Malassezia spp.) and creates more skin cells (hyperkeratosis) to 'fill up' the gaps at a faster pace (hyperproliferation).
-It has to work more and faster, leaving the job half-finished.
-It creates both 'mature' corneocytes, yet with irregular structures, and 'immature', parakeratotic cells.
-Instead of shedding in in singles they shed as a group.
+Your skin will try to fight itself and try to restore a healthy scalp, but the result is surprising.
+Your scalp creates more lipids to restore its structure.
+Those lipids help manage the water content in your skin (which also gives more food for Malassezia spp.) and are used in the creation of more skin cells (hyperkeratosis) to fill up the gaps at a faster pace (hyperproliferation).
+Hence, your scalp has to work more and faster, leaving the job half-finished.
+It creates both 'mature' corneocytes with irregular structures and 'immature', parakeratotic cells.
+Instead of shedding individually, these cells shed as a group.

-Ultimately, you don’t see such dramatic effects with a 'simple case' of dry skin, so bear this in mind if you are concerned about your scalp.
+NB: It’s worth remembering that you don’t see such dramatic effects with a simple case of dry skin, so bear this in mind if you are concerned about your scalp condition.

 Dandruff and Hair Loss